Omii2899/Brain-Tumor-Classification/README.md

 The application should now be running and accessible at <code> http://localhost:8000 </code>.

-Note:
+<i>Note:
 If the commands fail to execute, ensure that virtualization is enabled in your BIOS settings.
-Additionally, if you encounter permission-related issues, try executing the commands by prefixing them with <code> sudo</code>.
+Additionally, if you encounter permission-related issues, try executing the commands by prefixing them with <code>sudo</code></i>.

 4. Trigger the airflow UI
 ```